bbarahon/CAB-Internship-tool/README.md

 > [!WARNING]
 > **Spectral range limitation — read before use.**
 >
-> The tool currently operates **only within the 30–50 GHz frequency range**.
+> The tool currently operates only within the 30–50 GHz frequency range.
 The bundled reference spectrum (`SAMPLESPECTRUM.spec`) covers exclusively this window.
 >
-> If you need to work with a **different frequency range**, you must supply your own reference spectrum covering that range and update the paths in both files:
+> If you need to work with a different frequency range, you must supply your own reference spectrum covering that range and update the paths in both files:
 > - `MADCUBA_STARS_Tool_sample.py` — lines **23, 50, 53, 56**
 > - `MADCUBA_STARS_pythoncode_Barahona2026.ipynb` — lines **151–154**
 >
-> Make sure your reference spectrum:
+> Make sure your reference spectrum fulfills the following points:
-> - Covers the **full frequency range** of your molecular data.
+> - Covers the full frequency range of your molecular data.
-> - Has **compatible frequency resolution and units**.
+> - Has compatible frequency resolution and units.
 > - Follows the same format as [`SAMPLESPECTRUM.spec`](SAMPLESPECTRUM.spec) (use it as a template).

 ---